 We receive many calls and enquiries to our rehab from people living in Bristol and surrounding areas including Bath, Swindon and Weston Super Mare, who simply do not know where to turn for help.

 Whether you are the individual with an alcohol or drug problem or a loved one or family member researching the options on behalf of someone else, we have put together a guide of Bristol alcohol rehab or Bristol drug rehab options for you.

 Bristol and the surrounding areas have a population over 750,000, making it the 8th largest city in the UK.
-As the city has grown in both size and population, the number of people who require help with alcohol rehab or drug rehab has increased too.
+As the city has grown in both size and population, the number of people who require help with drug or alcohol addiction has increased too.

 Alcohol in Bristol